Level-k Thinking in the Extensive Form: Level- Thinking in the Extensive Form

 The observation does not extend to level-$2$ thinking strategies as the following example demonstrates:

-\begin{ex} \textbf{\emph{(Strong level-$k$ strategies refine normal-form level-$k$ strategies for $k \geq 2$)}} Consider a version of a game in Figure~\ref{Reny} due to Reny (1992) (which is a variant of a centipede game).
+\begin{ex} \textbf{\emph{(Strong level-$k$ strategies refine level-$k$ strategies in the normal form for $k \geq 2$)}} Consider a version of a game in Figure~\ref{Reny} due to Reny (1992) (which is a variant of a centipede game).
 To the left, we print the game in extensive form; to the right the associated normal form.\footnote{Ignore for the time being the red lines and blue boxes in the normal form of Figure~\ref{Reny}.
-They pertain to strong rationalizability and will be discussed later.} The strong level-$k$ thinking strategies and the normal-form level-$k$ thinking strategies are printed in Table~\ref{solutions_table} for any $k \geq 1$.
+They pertain to strong rationalizability and will be discussed later.} The strong level-$k$ thinking strategies and the level-$k$ thinking strategies in the normal form are printed in Table~\ref{solutions_table} for any $k \geq 1$.
 (We let ``$*$'' stand for any action.)
-We observe that at any level $k \geq 2$, the strong level-$k$ strategies of player 2 are a subset of the normal-form level-$k$ strategies.
+We observe that at any level $k \geq 2$, the strong level-$k$ strategies of player 2 are a subset of level-$k$ thinking strategies in the normal form.
 For $k \geq 3$, this holds not only for strategies of player 2 but even outcomes.
 The reason is that once player 2 gets to move (i.e., reaches her first information set), she is certain at level 2 that player 1 does not use strong level-$1$ thinking since any strong level-$1$ thinking strategy of player 1 prescribes $O_1$ at the root of the tree.
 She must now think that player 1 behaves uniformly over her strategies and with such a belief her strategy $(C_2, o_2)$ is uniquely rational.
-In contrast, normal-form level-$2$ thinking of player 2 presumes level-$1$ thinking strategies of player 1, i.e., any strategy in $\{(O_1, o_1), (O_1, c_1)\}$.
-Thus, player 2 is indifferent among all her strategies and hence any strategy in $S_2$ is consistent with normal-form level-$2$ thinking. \end{ex}
+In contrast, level-$2$ thinking in the normal form of player 2 presumes level-$1$ thinking strategies of player 1, i.e., any strategy in $\{(O_1, o_1), (O_1, c_1)\}$.
+Thus, player 2 is indifferent among all her strategies and hence any strategy in $S_2$ is consistent with level-$2$ thinking in the normal form. \end{ex}